GaetanoMar96/GCA/associate-google-cloud/Module 1 Google Cloud Fundamentals Core Infrastructure.md

 <img width="600" src="https://user-images.githubusercontent.com/59575502/189668789-a260eda3-3d46-49d1-882e-8c474c419846.png">
 </p>

+Establish connection between services, on cloud or on premise with gcloud services
-- ```IPsec VPN Protocol``` -> VPN over the Internet and use the IPsec VPN protocol to create a tunnel connection
+- ```IPsec VPN Protocol``` -> VPN over the Internet and use the IPsec VPN protocol to create a tunnel connection.
+So the vpn interconnects between the services.
+Cloud router to make the connection dynamic.
 - ```Direct Peering``` -> Putting a router in the same public data center as a google point of presence
 - ```Carrier Peering``` -> Gives you direct access from your on-premises network, through a service provider's network to google
-- ```Dedicated Interconnect``` -> Provides direct physical connections between your on-premises network and Google's network
+- ```Dedicated Interconnect``` -> Provides direct physical connections between your on-premises network and Google's network.
+It allows an agreement on service level
 - ```Partner Interconnect``` -> Useful if a data center is in a physical location that can't reach a Dedicated Interconnect co location facility.

 ---